 When any new structural additions or plant and equipment assets are added to an investment property, it is recommended to ask your specialist Quantity Surveyor to provide an updated depreciation schedule outlining the deductions for any new items.

 Maximising depreciation deductions for items outside a property and carefully considering whether any improvements can be made can add thousands of dollars to an investor’s pocket.
 It also can add additional value to the property and appeal to tenants, helping to increase your rental return.
 Quantity Surveyors can provide a free estimate of the depreciation deductions available in any investment property.
-To request an estimate and obtain advice from BMT Tax Depreciation, click here.
+Request an estimate and obtain advice from BMT Tax Depreciation today.